zx80/flask-simple-auth/README.md

 # users belonging to the patcher group can patch whatever/*
 # the function gets 3 arguments: one coming from the path (id)
-# and remaining two coming from request parameters.
+# and the remaining two coming from request parameters.
 @app.route("/whatever/<int:id>", methods=["PATCH"])
 @fsa.authorize("patcher")
 @fsa.autoparams(required=True)